RTK23-dev/pterodactyl-work/README.md

 If you have any issues, open an issue on this github.

 ## Contributing
-If you want to contribute then you can open a pull request at `develop` branch.
+If you want to contribute then you can fork `main` branch of this repo and open a pull request at `develop` branch.

 ## Better Themes?
 - DM me at Discord `RTK#0001` to buy a better and pog themes at cheap price.